AHMEDSAEEDGIT/food-delivery-system/docs/requirements/09-offers.md

 - Customers can view available offers in the app/website
 - Offers visible on:
   - Checkout page
-  - Product/restaurant listing (highlighted if applicable)
+  - Product/restaurant listing (highlighted optional)

 ---